Shinji-exe/Shinji--Cats/README.md

 - Render data on page = THe render data will be pictures of cats
 - Allow user to choose favorites = dropdown menu with the names of cats
 - Media Quaries and flexbox will be added
-- First request will get the image
+- First request will get the breeds in the drop down menu.
 - Second request will get the information on said image and breed

 #### PostMVP

-Adding a dog api from
+ -Adding a dog api from
- Use local storage to save user favorites
+ -Use local storage to save user favorites
- Animations added via keyframes
+ -Animations added via keyframes

 ## Project Schedule